zainab-Memon/Learning-React/06-Advanced - Handling Side Effects, Using Reducers & Using the Context API/README.md

       const [state, dispatch] = useReducer(reducer, initialState);
        // ...
   ```
-- Now you can call dispatch with action type and data to set state within the app.
+- Now you can call dispatch with action type and data/payload to set state within the app.
   ```jsx
     function handleClick() {
     dispatch({ type: 'action_name' });